Lenka179/SQL-Project/README.md

 ```
-WITH agregated AS (
+WITH aggregated AS (
 	SELECT
-		YEAR,
+		year,
 		country,
 		gdp AS avg_gdp,
 		avg(average_payroll) AS avg_payroll,
 		avg(average_price) AS avg_price
 	FROM t_lenka_stankova_project_sql_secondary_final
-	WHERE YEAR BETWEEN 2006 AND 2018 AND country = 'Czech Republic'
+	WHERE year BETWEEN 2006 AND 2018 AND country = 'Czech Republic'
 	GROUP BY YEAR, country, gdp
 ),
 lagged AS (